 Earning Retirement Points

-As mentioned in the previous section, members of the Reserve Corps need 50 Points in a year to earn a Good Year toward retirement.
+As mentioned in the previous section, members of the Reserve Component need 50 Points in a year to earn a Good Year toward retirement.

 Members of the Guard and Reserves earn 15 participation points each year and they earn points for serving: 1 Point per Drill Period, and 1 Point for each day on active duty.
 Each Drill Weekend actually has 4 Drill Periods.
 Guard and Reserve members have a morning drill, and an afternoon drill, each 4 hours long.
 So a typical Drill Weekend is worth 4 Points toward retirement.